 What we do with your garden waste

 Your garden waste is initially stored at Cupid Green Depot.
-Once there is a large enough volume of garden waste, it is transported to a facility in North London where it is turned into compost.
+Once there is a large enough volume of garden waste, it is transported to a facility in Suffolk where it is turned into compost.

 If you put your green-lidded bin out for collection on the correct day and we missed it, you can report it online.
 Please ensure you report your missed bin within 48 hours of your scheduled collection day.